trinketmage/peridot/README.md

 Created by Rémi Tran and Flavie Tonon, 2019

 ### Licence
-This project is under (coming soon) licence
+This software is under GNU General Public License v3.0 (GNU GPLv3).
+Read LICENSE.md for more information.

 ## Project setup
 ```